Soumitra-Mandal/Soumitra-Mandal/README.md

 >I'm just a good programmer with great habits.

 I am a ***MERN stack developer*** with a knack for solving automation problems using python.
-Do check out my repositories on some of the python projects I have made.
+Do check out my repositories on some of the React,python and some miscellaneous projects I have made.

 ### **Connect** with me: